isa-group/project-template-nodejs/README.md

 grunt
 ```

-If you want execute tests task run:
+If you want to execute tests task run:

 ```
 grunt test